Knowledge hub

 Can it surface response time, routing, or ownership issues?

-Yes — those are the most common findings.
-The review looks at when the first human reply actually lands, who owns the lead when the usual rep is out, and whether stages match how the team really works.
+Yes, those are the most common findings.
+The review looks at when the first human reply actually lands, who owns the inquiry when the usual rep is out, and whether stages match how the team really works.

 What happens after the findings?